|Position:||Head of School of Computing|

 Key Duties and Responsibilities

-A number of commercial projects in this area have been completed.
-Current work is on developing frameworks to manage the SPI process, especially in small software organisations based on action research.
+A number of commercial research and consultancy projects in this area have been completed.
+Current work is on developing frameworks to manage the SPI process, especially in small software organisations based on action research, and understanding how agile methods are tailored in high-maturity environments.

 Information Systems Management